Do I need a visa?

 Will my qualifications from South London College be recognised internationally?

-The qualifications offered at South London College are awarded by organisations/ bodies (eg. BCS, ABE, City and Guilds, ACCA, and AIB) accredited by OFQUAL, the British government’s regulatory authority.
+The qualifications offered at South London College are awarded by organisations/ bodies (eg. ABE, City and Guilds and ACCA) accredited by OFQUAL, the British government’s regulatory authority.
 These should all be recognised internationally but we recommend that you check your particular country of interest before accepting a place on a course.

 What are the starting dates of the programme?

-The starting dates are usually January, July and September, except for BCS courses which are April and October.
+The starting dates are usually January, July and September.
 Starting dates for English courses are from any Monday.
 Please check the course you are interested in.

 Does South London College provide any scholarships?